We Don’t Want To Talk About Money

 The last one (I think): Some More Things Vet Techs (And Vets) Are Tired of Hearing

 Please note that the information provided is for educational and informational purposes only.
-Even though I am a veterinary professional, this blog is not a substitute for professional veterinary advice.
+Although I am a veterinary professional, this blog should not be used as a substitute for professional veterinary advice.

 If your pet is experiencing a medical problem or concern, please contact a veterinary health professional immediately.